Kighlander1975/dbe-api-exercise-one/README.md

 - Select preferred URL format (clean URL or clean URL with date in path)
 - Submit the search and view results in a new tab

+## Self-Documentation

+The API now includes a self-documentation feature via the `/flights/help` endpoint:

+- **HTML format** (default): Provides a user-friendly web interface with all API details
+- **JSON format**: Machine-readable API documentation for automated tools
+- **Text format**: Simple text documentation for command-line usage

+This makes the API more discoverable and easier to use for developers.

 ## Future Development

 The API is designed with a modular structure to allow for easy extension.
 Future planned features include: